LuanaSantosNascimento/LuanaSantosNascimento/README.md

-### Heey!
-Eu sou a Luana ! 👋
+### Hello there!
+I'm Luana! 👋
-- 🔭 Iniciando a carreira em tecnologia...
+- 🔭 I'm starting a career in technology...
-- 🌱 Estudando Spring Cloud...
+- 🌱 I’m currently learning about Spring Cloud...

 ##
 <!--